h15200/notes/go.md

   to run `go get <package name>`.
 This will create a go.sum file.
 You'll then need to sync your current go.mod will with `go mod tidy`

+- `go.mod` handles direct dependency requirements (what you directly import)
+- `go.sum` handles all transitive (indirect) dependencies
+- they must both be commited to your repo for your code to work

+## How to build and structure Go programs

+- `go build` makes a binary
+- `go install` makes one and copies it to $GOPATH/bin

+- if you are making a pure Go program with no dependencies (like libc which is part of your os), you can put the program in an empty, from-scratch container and keep it very small

+  - also possible to cross-compile to other os using:
+  - $GOARCH dfines the architecture (amd64, arm64)
+  - $GOOS os (linux, darwin,)
+  - $GOARM for the ARM chip version

+### PROJECT LAYOUT!

+- At the root level:

+- README (document everything. directory structure, how to build, how to containerize, test, etc..)
+- Makefile (often used for versioning of main program code)
+- build/ (if necessary)
+  - Dockerfile
+- cmd/ (utility programs)
+  - programs
+- deploy/ (if necessary)
+  - K8s files
+- go.mod
+- go.sum
+- pkg/ (this depends on number. if only 1 or 2 packages, just put them on the top level as directories)
+  - libraries
+- scripts/
+  - misc (optional scripts required as part of the build process)
+- test/ (if separate integration tests exist)
+  - integration tests (regular unit tests can live in the same dir as other packages)
+- vendor/ (if necessary)
+  - modules

 ## pointers

 - some objects can't be copied safely (mutex, wait groups) and must be used with a pointer